mookiedog/umod4-PCB/ChangeList.md

     1. Issue: The SWD CLK and DAT silkscreen was correct, but the wiring to the pins was swapped.
     1. Workaround: When attaching a debugger, swap the squid connections for SWD CLK and SWD DAT

+1) __GPS would disable UART during debug sessions__ Fixed by adding a pullup resistor to the PicoW GPS TX pin to hold the TX pin high by default after RESET.
+See below for more details.

 ## V4.1 Proposed Changes & Enhancements
 1) Add ability to measure +12 Unswitched voltage.
 Note: The Pico only has 4 A/D inputs located on GPIOs [26..29].
     1) This will require moving the pushbutton off GPIO26(currently SPARE1)